meilisearch/documentation/reference/features/filtering_and_faceted_search.md

 ### Example

-Suppose that you have dataset containing several movies in the following format:
+Suppose that you have a dataset containing several movies in the following format:

 ```json
 [